jcheong0428/FPL_DASH/README.md

 ## Todo:
 - find best way to store the cleaned data. separate db?
 - how to periodically reset the data?
-- adding position to dataframe.
-- adding search by player name.
 - Other visualizations
     - auto scatter plots based on chosen columns.